You can damage your English by writing and speaking

 “But you cannot learn anything without mistakes!”

 Of course nobody is perfect and some mistakes will occur.
 But this doesn’t mean that we should just give up and ignore the problem of mistakes completely.
-Although you cannot avoid all mistakes, you can minimize them with the right attitude and the right learning techniques.
+When you look at English sentences produced by learners, there is a big difference between a learner who carelessly writes (or speaks) sentence after sentence, and a learner who is trying to avoid mistakes.
+Although you cannot avoid all mistakes, you can eliminate more than 90% of them by getting lots of input and being very careful when writing or speaking.

 “Can I ever make a mistake on purpose?”